Psychotherapist: Psychological Expert

 When to see a psychotherapist

-Many people living with a mental health condition may benefit from psychotherapy, but you don't necessarily need to be diagnosed with a mental health condition to seek treatment.
-A psychotherapist may understand that there are times when daily life can feel overwhelming.
+Some people living with a mental health condition may benefit from psychotherapy.
+However, it is not a requirement to be diagnosed with a mental health condition to seek treatment.
+Daily life can become overwhelming, and individuals may face challenges like life transitions, stress, substance use, and other life changes.

-For instance, individuals may seek support after experiencing a significant life change, like the arrival of a new baby, a career change, or the loss of a loved one.
-Therapy may help provide individuals with the tools to overcome challenges, improve unhealthy reactions to conflict or stress, change behavioral patterns, make healthy lifestyle improvements, improve community functioning, and achieve their goals.
+In some cases, individuals may seek support after experiencing a significant life change, like the arrival of a new baby, a career change, or the loss of a loved one.
+Therapy may provide individuals with the tools to overcome challenges, improve unhealthy reactions to conflict or stress, change behavioral patterns, make healthy lifestyle improvements, improve community functioning, and achieve goals.

 iStock/FatCamera